kefo/my-ide/README.md

 Serious props go to the people at Cloud9 and their [Ace Editor](http://ace.c9.io/), without which this would have been impossible.

 This type of thing isn't new.
 It's been done before, but I needed an excuse to become familiar with [node.js](http://nodejs.org/) and spend a little time with Javascript.
-There are a few things to do (noticing now that UNDO-ing in the editor is not quite possible; that's going to be a problem) along with some refactoring, but it suits my needs.
+There are a few things to do along with some refactoring, but it suits my needs.
 More importantly, I wanted one IDE that could accommodate any number of mark-ups, most notably XQuery.

 Besides installing the node js app